 Happy Sunday!
 This week’s My Sunday Photo is of Truro cathedral which is in the town I live in.
 I took this photo yesterday when the weather wasn’t the best.
 As you can see from the steeple there is mist partially covering it.

-On Thursday we had a visit at the cathedral from the Duke and Duchess of Cambridge.
-People were queuing from 7am to meet them.
-I would have loved to popped down, but I thought it would have been too busy with a 7 month old.
+On Thursday we had a visit to the cathedral from the Duke and Duchess of Cambridge.
+People were queuing from 7 am to meet them.
+I would have loved to popped down, but I thought it would have been too busy with a 7-month-old.

 They signed slates for the roof, which is the appeal to help replace all 60,000 slates.
 Any one can go along and pay to sign a roof slate with the money funding the roof replacement.
 It’s going to take 5 years to replace all the slates.

 It’s £25 if you wish to sign and design a whole slate, or £5 is you want to share a slate with other people.

 A couple of Summer’s ago my sister and I participated in a free tour to learn all about the history of the cathedral.
 The tour lasted an hour and we learned so much about the design, history and who used and uses the cathedral now.
 I love local history so found the tour inspiring and completely fascinating.